Lyrkan/K40-Control-Panel/README.md

 -   2x micro switches (1 for each lid you want to monitor, you can use a jumper instead if desired)
 -   1x 5V/12V accessory
 -   1x 5V/12V LED light (for the enclosure)
--   1x 5V/12V alarm module (for instance a blinking light)
+-   1x 5V/12V alarm module (for instance a blinking light or a relay)

 ## Building the firmware